Sandruski/rts-group-movement/docs/README.md

 ### Simple Movement Algorithm

 When a unit is ordered to move, it runs through a state-based movement algorithm.
-The states of the unit's movement are:
+The states of the unit's movement are:<br><br>
 **1. Wait for path:** if the unit has a valid goal, a path is requested to the Pathfinding module.<br>
 **2. Follow path:** the unit moves from one waypoint of the path to the next one.
 This state also manages the collision prediction and avoidance for the unit.<br>
 **3. Goal reached:** when the unit reaches its goal, it goes to this state.<br>
 **4. Increase waypoint:** when the unit reaches its next tile, this state updates the next tile with the next waypoint of the path.

-<I>StarCraft</I> relies almost solely on the pathfinding algorithm A* to move units from one point to another, mapping every single node that the unit needs to traverse over.
-In <I>StarCraft II</I>, a lot of the pathfinding is lef up to the unit, and waypoints are kept to minimum.
+_StarCraft_ relies almost solely on the pathfinding algorithm A* to move units from one point to another, mapping every single node that the unit needs to traverse over.
+In _StarCraft II_, a lot of the pathfinding is lef up to the unit, and waypoints are kept to minimum.

 <img src="Images/movementState.PNG" width="400"><br>
 _Enum with all of the possible states of a unit's movement_